lsst-sqre/sqr-091/index.rst

     Lists may not contain null values.
     By default, a list may be empty.
     If it must be non-empty, the web service specification must specify this.
+    The specification for the label for a value of type list must include both the singular and plural form, since different network encodings will use either the singular or the plural or both in different contexts.

 Operations
 ==========